-NDORS is a scheme unique to the UK, where a motorist who has been caught committing, what's known as a low level traffic offence, e.g. speeding (only a few miles per hour over the speed limit, although the law allows the police to enforce a speed limit as it is posted - 31 mph in a 30 limit) provided there are no aggravating circumstances.
+NDORS is a scheme unique to the UK, where a motorist who has been caught committing, a minor traffic offence, e.g. speeding (only a few miles per hour over the speed limit, although the law allows the police to enforce a speed limit as it is posted - 31 mph in a 30 limit) provided there are no aggravating circumstances.
 At the discretion of the local Chief Constable an offending motorist may be offered opportunity to attend a course focusing on re-education designed to achieve greater compliance with the Road Traffic legislation.
 Nobody has the absolute right to a NDORS course.
-The alternative is the motorist has to pay a fine and have penalty points on their licence.
+The alternative is the motorist may have to pay a fine and have penalty points on their licence.

 NDORS courses do not have a pass or fail element (with the exception of the 'Your Belt - Your Life' Course).
 The courses focus on changing driving behaviour and attitudes.
 The main aim of the course is to prevent motorists re-offending i.e. doing the same thing again.
 Anybody caught committing one of these offences may only be offered one course within a three year time period.
 If a person commits one of these offences again within three years, they will have to pay a fine and have points on their licence.
 They will be dealt with by the usual criminal justice process.

 NDORS courses are not appropriate for an offender whose actions amount to high risk or having the potential to cause harm.
 Nobody has an automatic right to be offered a NDORS course as it is entirely within the discretion of the police to make the offer or proceed with the offender through the criminal justice system.
 The scheme meets all the principles of fairness and equality legislation, is human rights compliant and adheres strictly to the data protection act.
 NDORS issues policies and guidance to police forces and course providers to facilitate the scheme meeting its aims.